-Naturopathic Nutrition combines knowledge of up-to-date medical science with the wisdom of natural therapy.
+Naturopathic Nutrition combines knowledge of up-to-date medical science with the wisdom of natural nutritional therapy.
 It is based on the principle that, given the right conditions, the body has an innate capacity to heal itself.

 Whether you have a specific illness, an acute or chronic condition, or you just feel generally below par, nutritional therapy can help to improve your health and enjoyment of life.
 Good health is the feeling of abundant energy and the ability to cope well with the physical, mental and emotional demands made upon us.
 Attaining this level of health can be hard in the stressed fuelled modern world that we live in but you can get detailed and personalised advice in the form of a personal nutrition plan to help you get back on track.